 The uniform refrigerator HSN code application has streamlined inventory management.
 Dealers can now focus more on customer service rather than complex tax calculations.

 Registered businesses can claim input tax credit on refrigerator purchases.
-The GST on refrigerator paid becomes recoverable if used for business purposes.
+The GST on the refrigerator becomes recoverable if used for business purposes.
 This benefit significantly reduces the effective cost for commercial buyers.

 Hotels, restaurants, and offices can claim full credit using the refrigerator HSN code documentation.
 Proper invoice maintenance ensures smooth credit claims during GST filing.